C. W. A. Scott: Early career and RAF service

 aerobatic skill flying Sopwith Snipes and Gloster Grebes.
-Partly because he had passed the navigation exam at flying training school with 100 percent, his C.O sent him on a three-month navigation coarse at RAF Calshot; Scott enjoyed his few months by the sea and just passed the final examinations with 60 percent, which was the exact percentage required to pass.
+Partly because he had passed the navigation exam at flying training school with 100 per cent, his C.O sent him on a three-month navigation course at RAF Calshot; Scott enjoyed his few months by the sea and just passed the final examinations with 60 per cent, which was the exact percentage required to pass.
 On 9 July 1924 he was promoted to the rank of flying officer, and on 1 November 1924 he was appointed flying officer to be stationed at the Armament and Gunnery School Eastchurch; however, the decision to post him there was changed and he remained with 32 Squadron, Kenley.
 He left the service on 9 December 1926 and was transferred onto the reserve list as a class C flying officer until 9 December 1930.
 During Scott's time with the RAF he recorded 893 hours of flying time.